Kolicks/PCB_BLE_Speaker/README.md

 - **Battery Protection**
   - Add optional **NTC thermistor** for thermal monitoring.
 - **Usability**
   - Improve connector positioning and silkscreen clarity.
+  - Add circuitry for Serial to make it reliable.
+  - Change MCU to another one more suitable for Hand Soldering.

 ---